Or is t an upstanding x?

 "The tragedy can be attributed to one major cause - the weather.
 The storm which exploded upon Wellington was one of the worst ever recorded in New Zealand.
 Its ferocity was due to it being a combination of two storms which by chance happened to merge directly over Wellington ... the two storms clashed together at almost exactly the same time as the overnight Lyttleton - Wellington ferry T.E.V Wahine approached the harbour entrance ...

-forced on to Barrett's Reef ...
+...
+Massive waves and hurricane force winds led to the ship being forced on to Barrett's Reef ...
 Of the 734 passengers and crew on board, 51 people lost their lives.

 The storm also marked the coming-of-age for television news broadcasting in New Zealand as camera crews rushed to report on events as they unfolded.
-The resulting footage was screened around the world
+The resulting footage was screened around the world."

 The body of the woman lay exposed in Wellington Harbour for five years.